AndrewBroz/cronli5/README.md

 (`,`), hyphens (`-`), and slashes (`/`).

 `cronli5` is a good library to use if you need to display an English language interpretation of a cron pattern in a Node or in a browser environment.
-If you need to display when the next run will happen or need that value as a date, use [`prettycron`][prettycron] instead.

 ## Installation